hogwart120/lbminh-bot-test/README.md

 Remember that you have to use Spotify Premium for this build.
 And you have to authenticate with Spotify at first start.
 Ghi nhớ: Bạn phải có tài khoản Spotify Premium.

+HOW TO UPDATE:

+    cd lbminh-bot-test
+    git pull
+    python3 setupLBMINHBOT.py